-Our audit was conducted for the purpose of forming opinions on the Commission's financial statements.
-The supplemental schedules listed in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.

-The supplemental schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplemental schedules are fairly stated, in all material respects, in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming opinion on the financial statements that collectively comprise the Commission's financial statements.
+The supplementary schedules listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary schedules are fairly stated, in all material respects, in relation to the financial statements as a whole.

-Mount Arlington, New Jersey May 24, 2021
+Mount Arlington, New Jersey May 29, 2023 Nisivoccia LLF

-Registered Municipal Accountant # 560
+Registered Municipal Accountant # 560 Certified Public Accountant